neko-suki/CarND-Advanced-Lane-Lines/writeup.md

 You can see all the result [here](doc/perspective_results.md).

 The result for `straight_lines1.jpg` seemingly not straight lines.
-However, from the final resuls, I judged it is still ok in this step.
+However, from the final results, I judged it is still ok in this step.

 In addition, it is very difficult to make this image as straight line with keep other images meaningful, i.e. having lane line inside the perspective image.